epalzeolithe/DisPro/readme.md

 ```
 ### For to show all commands, type this.
 ```
-DisPro.bin -help
+DisPro.(exe/bin) -help
 ```
 Will show this.
 ```
-Usage of C:\Users\SirSAC\Downloads\DisPro.bin:
+Usage of C:\Users\SirSAC\Downloads\DisPro.(exe/bin):
-	-delay
-		Use delay mode (acts a combining a number of small outgoing messages and sending them all at once) -host string
+	-host string
 		The IP address to listen for SOCKS connection (default "::1") -keep
-		Use keep mode (sets whether the operating system should send keep-alive messages on the connection) -list
+		Use keep mode (sets whether the program should keep the connection alive even if it is done) -list
 		Shows the available addresses for dispatching (non-tunneling mode only) -multiply int